dzackgarza/Complex-Analysis/PSet3/PSet3.md

 f(z) & \text{otherwise}
 \end{cases}
 $$
-defines an analytic continuation of $f$, which in particular would be an analytic function with non-isolated zeros, again a contradiction.
+defines an analytic continuation of $f$.
+However, it is a theorem that the zeros of an analytic function are isolated, whereas every neighborhood of $z=0$ (which is a zero of $g$) contains infinitely many distinct zeros of the form $z_n$, a contradiction.

 $\qed$